 - What healthcare team member is responsible for determining the communication and socialization skills of a patient, and then finding suitable resources for them?

 Patient care involves taking care of patients and assisting them with their daily activities.
-Basically, patient care is most of the tasks a nursing assistant would perform on a daily basis.
+Patient care is most of the tasks a nursing assistant would perform daily.
 Patient care includes the following activities:

 - Monitoring the patient’s health.